mattgartner/gae-load-test-demo/README.md

 This log filter will show us all the requests that took more than 1 second to respond, indicating that the instances were backlogged with requests and couldn't serve them right away.

+## Optional
+Approximately 15 minutes after the last request is sent, you should see the total instances being billed for drop to 0.

+For more information on how auto-scaled instances are managed and billed with Node.js in the App Engine Standard Environment: [https://cloud.google.com/appengine/docs/standard/nodejs/how-instances-are-managed]